 How well your home is landscaped has a significant impact on the overall appeal of your property.
-Sadly, most new homeowners fail to appreciate the impact that high-quality outdoor landscaping can have.
+Sadly, most new homeowners fail to appreciate the impact that high-quality outdoor landscape can have.

-This guide will explain typical landscaping jobs and what their respective prices are.
-Landscaping can involve a variety of different materials including steel, brick, concrete, wood and more, so it helps to be able to appreciate the different pricing components for each project.
+This guide will explain typical jobs and what their respective prices are.
+Landscape project can involve a variety of different materials including steel, brick, concrete, wood and more, so it helps to be able to appreciate the different pricing components for each project.

-Landscaping is also quite a broad term.
-We’re going to explore the costs for the various kinds of landscaping projects so you have a better idea of what the cost really includes.
+We’re going to explore the landscaping costs for the various kinds of landscape projects so you have a better idea of what the cost really includes.

-We can’t really talk about the cost of landscaping until we define the exact type of landscaping job.
-Typical jobs involved in a wider landscaping project might include:
+We can’t really talk about the landscaping cost until we define the exact type of landscape job.
+Typical jobs involved in a wider project might include:

 This means that you can have all the activities coordinated under one professional, often at a better price than you would get if you hired them all separately.
 It will also be done more efficiently.

-Landscaping is often broken into landscape design, landscape construction, and landscape horticulture.
+Landscape activities are often broken into landscape design, landscape construction, and landscape horticulture.
 You’ll pay around $800 for a basic set of drawings and $3,000-6,000 for a much more detailed series of 3D renderings.
 This is the landscape design stage, and its importance cannot be understated.
-Without the correct visualisation, you won’t get the landscaping that your home deserves.
+Without the correct visualisation, you won’t get the landscape that your home deserves.

-For the landscaping construction elements, there are many phases.
+For the landscape construction elements, there are many phases.
 We’ve broken that down into separate elements in the table below.
 You have many options when it comes to landscape construction, and the price can balloon outward if you don’t pay close attention to them.
-It’s the additional features that can really add to cost.
+It’s the additional features that can really add to the overall cost.

 Landscape horticulture refers to the initial planting of trees and foliage (and the careful selection of them in the first place).
 It also refers to the maintenance of the garden.
 You might pay between $2,000-4,000 for the planting of trees, bushes, and shrubs.
 The hourly rates for garden maintenance services are about $40-60.
 Garden maintenance jobs might include lawn mowing, watering, fertilization, trimming, pruning, and weed removal.

 There are so many kinds of outdoor improvements that you can do that you need to really think clearly and visualise what you are looking for.
-You also want to pay close attention to costs.
-These projects are best done in the initial stages when you are doing the landscaping.
+You also want to pay close attention to landscaping costs.
+These projects are best done in the initial stages.

 The costs in the table below are priced per square metre and are for both supply and installation.
 This serves to give you a better indication depending on the size of your outdoor area.
 Note that sloping sites or sites that are difficult to landscape (hard to access, rock beds underneath, uneven terrain) will require additional work and costs.

-What is the price for landscaping a new home?
+What is the landscaping cost for a new home?

-If you’ve bought a new home and are trying to figure out how much you’ll pay for landscaping, a general rule of thumb is between 5-10%.
+If you’ve bought a new home and are trying to figure out how much you’ll pay, a general rule of thumb is between 5-10%.
 This means that if you are building a house for $800,000, you can expect to pay $40,000-80,000 for a decent garden landscape.

 Obviously, this is quite a general figure.
 But if you’re building a high-quality house, then you need to create a landscape to match.
 This figure will cover decking, driveways, and patios.

 This is also not a completely sunk cost.
-Landscaping can add about 5-8% to the resale value of a property, so it’s well worth the investment.
+Landscape project can add about 5-8% to the resale value of a property, so it’s well worth the investment.
 Just be sure to factor in the cost of maintenance, which can add up over time.

 Can I do the landscaping myself to reduce the costs?